zahir2003/Java-Programming-AU/README.md

 ## 📌 **About**

-This repository contains my **Java Programming learning journey**, practical assignments, and problem-solving implementations aligned with the **AU (Anna University) syllabus**.
+This repository contains my **Java Programming learning journey**, practical assignments, and problem-solving implementations aligned with the **AU (Adamas University) syllabus**.
 It showcases my understanding of **core Java concepts, object-oriented programming, data structures, algorithms, and practical coding skills**.

 ---